permafrost-dev/node-ray/README.md

 ### NodeJS config

-_Note: This section only applies if you are using `node-ray` in the NodeJS environment, NOT a browser environment._
+_Note: This section only applies when using `node-ray` in the NodeJS environment, NOT a browser environment._

-`node-ray` will search for `ray.config.js`.
-You should place this file in your project's root directory, similiar to the way `ray.php` is placed in the root directory when using `spatie/ray`.
+`node-ray` will search for `ray.config.js`, which should be in the project's root directory.

-This is optional and the package will use the default settings if no configuration file is found.
+Using a configuration file is optional, and the package will use the default settings if no configuration file is specified.

 _Example:_